 Your teen looks up to you.
 You need to stress safety as soon as her or she receives a learner's permit, and continue to do so up until at least the first year after your teen earns a driver's license.
 It's a long road, but by working together, you can help ensure your teen always heads down the right road.

-Below are two guides you can use to help coach your teen to safer driving.
+Below are two resources parents can use to help coach your teen to safer driving.
 Each one includes important tips, rules and skills to discuss with your teen each time you get in the car with him or her.
-Keep these guides close at hand so you can easily refer to them during your driving sessions together.
+Keep these tools close at hand so you can easily refer to them during your driving sessions together.